-Cambodia is considered to be among the countries most vulnerable to climate change.
-Its vulnerability is characterised by frequent floods and irregular rainfall, coupled with limited human and financial resources, limited access to technologies, and an agrarian based economy.
-The agriculture sector makes up a third of GDP and employs 57 percent of the country’s labour force.
+The Kingdom of Cambodia is situated in mainland Southeast Asia with a population of over 14 million people, and with approximately 80 percent of this population living in rural areas.
+In Cambodia – which is ranked the 12th most vulnerable country in the world to climate change by the Global Climate Risk Index 2020 – increases in the frequency of floods, droughts, and windstorms in recent years cost 10 percent of the country’s Gross Domestic Product (GDP) in 2015 from loss and damages.
+The agriculture sector makes up a third of GDP and employs 57 percent of the country’s labor force.
 Approximately 80 percent of the country’s population lives along the Mekong River and Tonle Sap Lake, where flooding occurs due to increased water levels between early July and early October.
-Disruptions to logistical corridors caused by floods have a profound impact to agricultural supply chains, both domestically and for international trade.
+Disruptions to logistical corridors caused by floods have a profound impact on agricultural supply chains, both domestically and for international trade.
 At the same time, 39 percent of the country's total GHG emissions come from the agriculture and land use sectors.